karenpayneoregon/code-samples-csharp/NuGetPackageHelpers/readme.md

 ﻿# About Format package listing

-Execute in Package manager console: **Get-Package | ft -AutoSize** then run this project to get a formatted GitHub markdown table suitable for a readme.md file.
+Execute in Package manager console: **Get-Package -ProjectName "insert here"** then run this project to get a formatted GitHub markdown table suitable for a readme.md file.

+To get all packages and support packages **Get-Package | ft -AutoSize**

+The project does **Get-Package -ProjectName "insert here"** by reading the package file for conventional .NET Framework or if .NET Core reads from the project file.

 - Currently list packages for VB.NET or C#
 - Export part is still under development as the format has not been decided e.g. should it be HTML, CSV, Markdown table or options for all by selection say in a ComboBox.